kaakaa/mattermost-plugin-reacji/README.md

 -   **Reacji with emoji alias will never be fired**.
 See [details](./notes-alias.md).
 -   Couldn't set private channel and DM/GM channel as `to` channel
+-   Never fire any reacjis for posts in DM/GM channel even if FromChannel is `[ALL-CHANNELS]`

 ## Licence